Flourish38/yt-notif-bot/README.md

 Then, from the same directory that contains `Cargo.toml`, simply run `cargo run --release`!
 If you don't have cargo installed, you can [get it here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
-It will probably take a few minutes to compile, but certainly less than 15 minutes.
+It will probably take a few minutes to compile, but certainly less than 15 minutes, and only the first time.

 ## How to use it